 Linda and Rudy Slucker Religious School COVID-19 Safety Protocols

-NOTE: While we encourage everyone to wear masks, as of March 7th, 2022 mask wearing outside is optional.
+NOTE: While we encourage everyone to wear masks, mask wearing outside is optional.
 We reserve the right to reverse this policy at any time.

-NOTE: As of February 2, 2022 all students five years and older must be vaccinated to attend religious school, with an exception for those with medical exemptions which must be provided to and reviewed by Religious School Director, Mindy Schreff, email@example.com.
+NOTE: All students five years and older must be vaccinated to attend religious school, with an exception for those with medical exemptions which must be provided to and reviewed by Religious School Director, Mindy Schreff, [email protected].
+Religious exemptions are not permitted.

 NOTE: The TSTI Covid Advisory Panel, which consists of educators, clergy, lay leaders, and medical experts representing a range of relevant specialties, reserves the right to reverse course on any policies, or to change them in any way needed to protect the health and safety of our students, congregants, staff, and clergy and are grateful for your cooperation in the matter.